 Read more about our favorite skin care products by Baby Pibu here.

 Another simple skincare staple to have in your drawer is Coconut Baby (100% organic), which can be used for so many ailments: cradle cap, eczema, psoriasis, and diaper rash to name a few (note: will melt if too hot!).
 I have stolen this from my kids so I can use it myself, mwaaaaaa.
 Sorry kids!

 Hatch Baby Grow ~ $129

 Hatch Baby Grow, the smart changing pad, is an integrated baby scale and changing pad.
 With Hatch Baby, you can track your baby’s daily activity (growth, feedings, weight gain, sleep, diaper changes), developmental milestones, and upload photos onto the Hatch Baby Activity Tracker app.

 This is not for everyone!!!!
 I promise.
-I find it perfect for the working mom who wants daily updates from home or for a first time mom who just needs the extra peace of mind (the extra nervous type — you know you are!!!) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).
+I find it perfect for the working mom who wants daily updates from home or for a first time mom who just needs the extra peace of mind (the extra nervous type — you know who you are!!!) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).

 Wow – what just happened?
 We reached the end of Baby Registry Essentials.
 Holla!!!

 Now seriously, are you subscribed to Crib Notes?
 Click here to join. tha. club.

 If you still have any brain power left, read about what you’ll need for 6+ months (what?).
 Yeah, sorry, there’s mooooore stuff (high chairs, feeding supplies, umbrella strollers, and convertible car seats).
 Endless, really.